 If walking along the path, please do take care, especially in wet weather when the path may be slippery.
 Whilst we take every care to keep the Loch and the surrounding area well maintained, the weather and subsequent underfoot conditions are beyond our control!

 If you enjoy walking, a walk of approximately one mile, with no steps and just a gradual slope past the Loch, takes you from the town, through Nelson Court to the Sports Centre, before entering the Loch area via the pedestrian gate to the right of the car park, past the open grassed area on your right, down a gentle slope past the Loch, around the picnic area then back to the town by the same route.
 You could incorporate a walk around the Loch, relax in these tranquil surroundings or enjoy a picnic before making the return journey.

-Loch Neaton is a registered Charity, managed entirely by volunteers and funded from fishing ticket revenue and donations from both individuals and local businesses.
+Loch Neaton is a registered Charity, managed entirely by unpaid volunteers and funded from fishing ticket revenue and donations from both individuals and local businesses.
 The town council have also provided grants for some equipment.

 Boating and swimming are no longer allowed, and skating on the Loch should it freeze over during a severe winter is also not allowed, all for safety reasons.